Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Introduction

 \section{Introduction}

 Electronic quantum transport in high-mobility two-dimensional electron gases (2DEGs) has been investigated in great detail during the last decades.
 An important tool to study the transport properties are scanning gate microscopy (SGM) experiments \cite{topinka2000imaging,topinka2001nature,topinka2003imaging,sellier2011review}, which measure the conductance change of a two-dimensional structure that is induced by a local scatterer (usually a charged atomic force microscope tip above the sample).
 The dependence of such an SGM response on position and strength of the scatterer yields a rich amount of data that contain additional information with respect to that of a standard transport measurement.
-In particular, branches that appear in the SGM data at a certain distance from a quantum point contact (QPC) \cite{topinka2001nature,topinka2003imaging,kola,braem18a} have been interpreted in terms of inhomogeneous branched electron flow in the sample, consistent with quantum simulations and classical trajectory density theoretical approaches in weakly disordered potentials \cite{topinka2001nature,topinka2003imaging}.
-While recent works have focused on the stability of these branches when the Fermi energy is varied \cite{braem18a,fratu19a}, and very recently branches have been observed in light propagation through soap films \cite{patsyk20}, confining gates have been found to lead to more complex SGM patterns \cite{crook03b,burke10a,aoki12a,steinacher2016,stein18a,toussaint18a} which are often difficult to interpret.
+Particularly prominent quasi-one-dimensional filamentary structures, dubbed ``branches", appear in the SGM data at a certain distance from a quantum point contact (QPC) \cite{topinka2001nature,topinka2003imaging,kola,braem18a}.
+These branches have been interpreted in terms of inhomogeneous electron flow within the 2DEG, based on the analysis of quantum simulations and classical trajectory density counting performed in the presence of a weakly disordered potential \cite{topinka2001nature,topinka2003imaging}.\footnote{It is important to remark that the quantitative description of the branching phenomenon is limited by the lack of a satisfactory definition of what it means to be in a branch (as opposed to not being in one), as well as by the obvious fact that not all the contributing trajectories belong to a branch \cite{heller2003,fratu19a}.} While recent works have focused on the stability of these branches when the Fermi energy is varied \cite{braem18a,fratu19a}, and very recently branches have been observed in light propagation through soap films \cite{patsyk20}, confining gates have been found to lead to more complex SGM patterns \cite{crook03b,burke10a,aoki12a,steinacher2016,stein18a,toussaint18a} which are often difficult to interpret.

 When a channel defined by gates beyond the QPC is progressively turned on, three experimental regimes are observed: one in which branches spread unrestrictedly, one in which branches are confined, and one where the branches have disappeared \cite{steinacher2016}.
 The case of a circular mirror facing a QPC has been explored experimentally and theoretically \cite{stein18a} as a function of the invasiveness of the tip and the degree of confinement.
 The length scale of the fluctuations in the SGM response attains a maximum value, which is related to the spatial extension of the tip potential, for the weakest tip strength where the tip can be treated perturbatively \cite{jalabert2010measured,gorin13a}.
 As a consequence, the resolution of the SGM response is rather poor in the particularly interesting weakly invasive limit that allows to draw conclusions about the sample under study that are unaffected by the presence of the tip.